 If you are receiving care for hepatitis C at a major hospital, several of the health care providers there may be conducting clinical trials that may be of interest to you.
 Ask your hepatitis care providers for more information.

 In the end, clinical trials have helped provide all the treatments we now have available to us.
 They have also helped us determine which drugs are the most effective, the safest to use and easiest to take.
-Whether you decide to enroll in a clinical trial or not should depend on many factors.
+Whether or not you decide to enroll in a clinical trial should depend on many factors.

 Last Revised: January 4, 2016